DanMenegaz/Electrophysiology-Analysis/README.md

 # Electrophysiology-Analysis

 Python scripts for analyzing electrophysiology data from patch-clamp experiments.
-This repository focuses on analyzing key parameters like resting membrane potential (RMP), spike frequency, and amplitude in wild-type and disease models.
+This repository focuses on analyzing key parameters like resting membrane potential (RMP), spike frequency, and amplitude in control and mutant cells.
 ---

 ## Features